Skip to main content

 How Talking Interrupts the Stress Response

-But talking to another person takes this further.
-When you speak your stress out loud to someone who is genuinely listening, several things happen:
+Talking to another person tends to add to that.
+When you describe stress out loud to someone who is genuinely listening, researchers commonly observe effects like these:

 You Don't Need Solutions.
 You Need to Be Heard.